Departments must request approval to schedule undergraduate course section in an online or hybrid format, the procedure is below.

 - a completed proposal to teach the course online or hybrid

-Special Note-2: Given the variable nature of topics courses, they cannot be permanently approved to be offered online.
+- Given the variable nature of topics courses, they cannot be permanently approved to be offered online.
 However, departments may request permission to teach any individual topic title online through this process.
 Approval will be specific to the term and topic title.

 Review of proposals